jangot/archipelago-rules/.github/copilot/test-instructions.md

 - `// Mock external dependencies but use real implementations for internal services`
 - `// Use the test database connection from the test helpers module`
 - `// Verify transaction rollback behavior by forcing a failure`
+- `// Use real service implementations for this integration test (2-3 levels deep)`
+- `// Only mock repositories and external APIs, use real service implementations for everything else`
+- `// Create a comprehensive E2E test with real services to validate the entire flow`
+- `// Use TestingModule to get actual service implementations from the DI container`
+- `// This is a cross-cutting test - use real service implementations to validate interactions`